 Planner Perspective: Q&A with Jill Alford of Globoforce

-Say hello to Jill Alford, Event Marketing Manager with Globoforce.
+Say hello to Jill Alford, Senior Manager of Events with Globoforce.
 Here’s her take on Austin and why it was the ideal city to host the 2018 WorkHuman conference.

 WorkHuman 2018.
 Credit www.StevenMillerPix.com.

 How did you get involved in the event planning industry?

 It was purely by chance.
 I was working for a small computer distributor in their marketing department when we got the opportunity to exhibit at PC Expo and I was put in charge of the exhibit.
 I had no experience with tradeshows but figured it out with the help of a local exhibit house.
 When I walked into the Javits, I was overwhelmed with what seemed like total chaos.
 Two days into the setup, I realized how perfectly choregraphed it really was.
 I knew I had to be part of it.
 I had found my people.

 Two years later, I joined George P. Johnson, a global event marketing company.
 One of my first assignments was to manage the IBM exhibition space at PC Expo.
 It was like a dream come true.
 The rest is history.

 You’ve been with Globoforce for three years.
 What brought you to the organization?

 I love the company's mission to make work human for millions of people around the world.
 I was drawn to the company’s culture of recognition, appreciation and respect for each other.